DownQuark-Work/downquark.ventureCore.DownQuark/src/statics/_qore/v1/assets/_content/_downquark/projects/active/foss/qanban.md

 That being said, they work by structuringn stories, tickets, tasks, etc _before_ work begins.
 Which is exactly the opposite of how <mark>DownQuark</mark> functions.

-### Queued Status
+### Current Status
+Initial repository and documentation created.

- Ongoing concepting can be found on our [forum](https://devigner.downquark.work/d/4-qanban-board).
+We have loosely documented the user flow, and simple mockups which can be found on our [forum](https://devigner.downquark.work/d/13-qanban-board)
+And the initial concepting is still avaliable [here](https://devigner.downquark.work/d/4-qanban-board).

 The forum should be reated as the <mark>Source of Truth</mark> for this project.

+The source code is in the [downquark.applicationFoss.QanbanBoard](https://github.com/DownQuark-Work/downquark.applicationFoss.QanbanBoard) repository.

 ### Project Causation
 <p><small>excerpt from forum:</small></p>